beaabrahamsson/beaabrahamsson/README.md

 ### Hi there 👋

-This Github was created for the course *Webbutveckling II* where I am currently learning about Git and Github.
+This Github mainly contains projects that I have completed during the Webbutveckling program at Mittuniversitetet.

 **/Beatrice Abrahamsson**